SimonPaske/TYMS/README.md

   - Python packages used:
     - gspread - used for working with Google Sheets.
 It provides a convenient API for accessing and manipulating spreadsheet data, such as reading, writing, and formatting cells, creating and deleting sheets, and managing permissions.
     - datetime - used to create, manipulate, and format date and time.
-    - tabulate - useed to convert data into nicely formatted tables.
+    - tabulate - used to convert data into nicely formatted tables.
     - pyfiglet - used to create ASCII art from the text.
-    - google.auth - used to provides authentication-related functionality for Google APIs.
+    - google.auth - used to provide authentication-related functionality for Google APIs.
     - os - used to provide functions for interacting with the operating system.
-    - re - used to for data validation.
+    - re - used for data validation.

 ---